Brian T. McCarthy

 In 2000, Mr. McCarthy was appointed as an Assistant District Attorney in the New York County District Attorney's Office by Robert M. Morgenthau.
 Assigned to a trial bureau, he successfully prosecuted numerous criminal cases, including People v.
 Rocco Graziosa, where a top count conviction was obtained for the assault of former New York Yankees, David Wells.
 He successfully conducted long term investigations, including matters involving the FBI-NYPD Joint Terrorism Task Force.

 In 2004, Mr. McCarthy joined a Port Washington based law firm, where he specialized in maritime law, federal criminal defense, civil litigation and administrative law.
+Mr. McCarthy successfully defended numerous maritime owners and operators from prosecutions brought by the United States Department of Justice – Environmental Crimes Section.

 - State of New York – 2001